Social Media Addiction In Teens: Tips To Deal With It

 Confiscating your teen’s cellphone/tablet to stop social media overuse is futile as it can backfire by making teens feel dejected.
 Here are some practical tips that can manage and prevent social media addiction in adolescents and teens(9) (10).

 1. Talk about social media.
-Speak to your teens about the adverse effects of excessive social media use.
+Discuss with your child the positive and negative influences of media on teenagers, including the harmful effects of excessive social media use.
 Help them develop awareness that social media images aren’t always realistic and that they shouldn’t form stereotypes, beliefs, or opinions solely based on what they see on screen.
 Instead, guide them to talk to people around them and learn from their experiences.

 1. Set clear boundaries.
 According to a study, adolescents who spend more than two hours on social media are more likely to experience mental health problems than those who use it for lesser duration (11).
 So, set a time limit on using social media use and monitor your teen’s accounts to ensure that their social media use is within limits and not interfering with their sleep, meals, homework, or other activities.